darksidelemm/satnogs-unwinder/README.md

 This problem has been discussed in a satnogs-client [issue](https://gitlab.com/librespacefoundation/satnogs/satnogs-client/issues/275), and I've suggested a fix in the LibreSpace [forum](https://community.libre.space/t/rotator-control-parking/2511/2?u=vk5qi).
 As a means of testing out a possible solution, I've created the `unwind.py` script in this directory.
 It's not an ideal solution, but it's a starting point.

 In short, since we can read the absolute rotator position from the Rot2Prog, we can move to a desired absolute position by moving in a sequence of small steps.
 I'm using steps of 90 degrees.
-Thic can be used to move back to a 'home' location, or even better - move to the start of the next observation!
+This can be used to move back to a 'home' location, or even better - move to the start of the next observation!

 SatNOGS provides the handy `SATNOGS_POST_OBSERVATION_SCRIPT` option, which can be used to run a shell script after an observation has finished (duh).
 We run a script there which will move the rotator to the start of the next observation ahead of time, or alternatively move to a home location if there are no observations in the near (1 day) future.